PerAlexandersson/Mathematica-packages/README.md

 ## SymmetricFunctions.m

 This is a package for working with symmetric functions.
-It has the standard bases, Jack and Macdonald polynomials, LLT polynomials, SchurP and SchurQ functions, the Hall inner product, plethysm and the Delta operator.
+It has the core bases, as well as Jack and Macdonald polynomials, LLT polynomials, SchurP and SchurQ functions, the Hall inner product, plethysm and the Delta operator.

-This has support for multiple alphabets.
+This also has support for working multiple alphabets, which is useful when dealing with plethysm calculus.

-Compare with Stembridge's sf package for Maple.
+Compare with Stembridge's sf package for Maple, or Curtis Greene's symfun13 package.

+See the SymmetricFunctions-Introduction.nb for a brief introduction.

+*Updates*
+- 2020-08-25 Finished big refactoring.
+  Many functions are now more intuitive, and basis conversion is quicker.

 ## CombinatoricsUtil.m